Florete

 Forwarding service is degenerate: no special routing info is needed, packets are just sent to / read from underlying medium of the link.
 Target medium is UDP/IP, will be inherited from C0.

-Actual published services in links will be cluster vertices, usually one per each link end.
+Actual published services in links will be mesh-vertices, usually one per each link end.
 This may be taken in account and optimized for (i.e. no need for multi-service links really - they are not useful in practice).

 Evolution Constraints